 Source: Natixis Investment ManagersUnderstanding bond math

-Not surprisingly, a bond’s quality also has direct bearing on its price and yield.
+Not surprisingly, a bond’s quality also has a direct bearing on its price and yield.
 Bonds are rated by independent agencies, with AAA/Aaa to BBB/Baa considered “investment grade.”
-These higher quality bonds generally have a lower yield than non-investment grade or non-rated securities because they are considered more likely to make all of their scheduled interest payments.
+These higher-quality bonds generally have a lower yield than non-investment grade or non-rated securities because they are considered more likely to make all of their scheduled interest payments.
 Conversely, lower rated or “high yield” bonds pay higher coupon rates because there is a greater possibility that the issuer could default and fail to make payments.

 Fixed income investment options

 Investors consider fixed income for different reasons: a low-risk anchor for their portfolio, diversification from equities, inflation, or interest rate concerns, among others.
-Actively managed fixed income mutual funds can invest in bonds, notes and other securities issued by governments and corporations in the US and almost any country in the world.
+Actively managed fixed income mutual funds can invest in bonds, notes, and other securities issued by governments and corporations in the US and almost any country in the world.
 For example:

 - US government bonds are considered the highest quality and safest, as the US has never defaulted on its debt.
 Sovereign debt of other countries, such as emerging markets, may be riskier, depending upon the country’s economic or political stability.